Dining location hours of operation are available at: http://www.dartmouth.edu/dining/locations/.

 Meal Transfer Exchanges are available at the following locations:

-Dartmouth Dining services (DDS) ranks proudly among the top-rated college dining services in the United States; and together with the Dartmouth Card, we make it convenient and easy to enjoy the variety of quality services provided by DDS.
+Together with Dartmouth Dining Services, the Dartmouth Card, makes convenient and easy to enjoy the variety of quality services provided by DDS dining facilities.

 All undergraduate students are required to have a dining plan if they are enrolled in classes or living in campus housing, as defined by the student handbook.
 The dining plans consist of meal swipes and a Declining Balance Account (DBA) which can be used to make purchases at DDS dining locations around campus.
 Take time to familiarize yourself with the features included in the dining program here and by visiting the DDS website at http://www.dartmouth.edu/dining/.